 \paragraph{Early astronomies: East Asia} Chinese astronomy is well documented; refer to~\cite{stephenson1994chinese,stephenson2013EAmaps} for an extended description, of which we provide a summary.
-Chinese astronomy developed independently of European, Arab or Indian influences until as late as the 17th century.
+Chinese astronomy developed independently of external influences until as late as the 17th century.
 Some star groups were mentioned in East Asia before 1000 BC: the Big Dipper asterism on rock carvings, the name \emph{Dou} (the Ladle, presumably for the Big Dipper) on bone inscriptions, and four asterisms including the Ladle, explicitly described, in folk songs.
 Qualitative descriptions of about 100 \emph{xingguans} (asterisms) were given in a catalogue from the 1st century BC, and later catalogues list 280 asterisms.
 The only surviving celestial map until the 10th century is the Dunhuang star chart (a manuscript on paper dated around 700 AD), which draws the entire night sky visible from China (1345 stars in 257 asterisms).
-The astronomer Su Song's printed star chart from the Song period (1092 AD, with 1,464 stars in 283 constellations, which have become standard figures) is the oldest printed chart to survive.
-In comparison with Western constellations, the Chinese asterisms are smaller, and name terrestrial items (the imperial family, officials, domestic animals, crops, and buildings).
+Astronomer Su Song's printed star chart from the Song period (1092 AD, with 1,464 stars in 283 constellations, which have become standard) is the oldest printed chart to survive.
+The Chinese asterisms are small, and name terrestrial items (the imperial family, officials, domestic animals, crops, and buildings).
 They were used for astrological predictions at the imperial court~\cite{stephenson1994chinese}.